musketeerchess/PieceValueCalculation/README.md

-    n = the distance from E4 square that a piece can move mdn = number of times that a piece can move to distance n from E4 square mdnf = the factor to scale the mdn, see table 1 mdnv = the value from multiplying mdn and factorn
+    n = the distance from E4 square that a piece can move mdn = number of times that a piece can move to distance n from E4 square mdnf = the factor to scale the mdn, see table 1 mdnv = the value from multiplying mdn and mdnf
 ```

 ### 3.4 &nbsp;Formula 2